Pi-Cal/micro-fe-demo/README.md

 # micro-fe-demo
 Make sure that yarn or npm is installed.
 ### Project structure:
-- Client: create Counter component
+- Client: create Counter component then expose at webpack.config.js
-- Host: use Counter component of Client
+- Host: use Counter component of Client remoted at webpack.config.js
 ### Run:
 - Host
     - cd host